cabaletta/baritone/SETUP.md

 - **Unoptimized**: Nothing is obfuscated.
 This shouldn't be used ever in production.

 ## More Info
-To replace out Impact 4.4's Baritone build with a customized one, switch to the `impact4.4-compat` branch, build Baritone as above then copy `dist/baritone-api-$VERSION$.jar` into `minecraft/libraries/cabaletta/baritone-api/1.0.0/baritone-api-1.0.0.jar`, replacing the jar that was previously there.
-You also need to edit `minecraft/versions/1.12.2-Impact_4.4/1.12.2-Impact_4.4.json`, find the line `"name": "cabaletta:baritone-api:1.0.0"`, remove the comma from the end, and entirely remove the line that's immediately after (starts with `"url"`).
+To replace out Impact 4.5's Baritone build with a customized one, build Baritone as above then copy `dist/baritone-api-$VERSION$.jar` into `minecraft/libraries/cabaletta/baritone-api/1.2/baritone-api-1.2.jar`, replacing the jar that was previously there.
+You also need to edit `minecraft/versions/1.12.2-Impact_4.5/1.12.2-Impact_4.5.json`, find the line `"name": "cabaletta:baritone-api:1.2"`, remove the comma from the end, and **entirely remove the next line** (starts with `"url"`).

-Impact 4.4 **only** works with builds from the quite outdated `impact4.4-compat` branch.
-If you must have the latest Baritone features with Impact, and can't wait for 4.5, consider creating a standalone (non forge) build then adding it to Impact 4.**3** via the instructions in [Install](INSTALL.md).
+You can verify whether or not it worked by running `.b version` in chat (only valid in Impact).
+If it says `v1.2.0` then you didn't do it properly, and it's still running the version that came with 4.5.

 ## Build it yourself
 - Clone or download Baritone